public-key-cryptography/public-key-editor/README.md

 	do cryptography.
 The Mail, PopMail, and SendMail classes contain the software required to send and retrieve email.

-	All the software is contained in one file so the source code can be executed without compiling the program.
+	All the software is included in one file so the source code can be executed without compiling the program.
 No other packages or modules are required to run the program or to use encrypted email.
 	Software developers can copy and paste these classes into other free and open source software pro- grams that have compatible licenses.
 This means that the software can be used with a more permissive